Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 To learn more about this option, you can visit the USCIS website about extending your status.
 Find out if getting a promotion while on H-1B status will affect your green card.

-The EB-2 green card is for professionals holding advanced degrees or individuals with exceptional ability in the arts, sciences, or business.
+The EB-2 green card is for professionals with advanced degrees or individuals with exceptional ability in the arts, sciences, or business.

-The employment third preference category is for skilled workers, professionals holding bachelor’s degrees and individuals who are considered other workers.
-These “other workers” include manual and unskilled laborers that do not perform temporary or seasonal tasks.
+The employment third preference category is for skilled workers, professionals holding bachelor’s degrees, and individuals and other workers that do not require specialized training and are not seasonal or temporary

 Skilled workers must have at least two years of experience in their relevant fields while unskilled workers may suffice with on-the-job training and the ability to perform unskilled labor.
 It is important to note that the “unskilled workers” subcategory has a different set of priority dates from the other EB-3 subcategories.